Hvitrevs/Weather-app-/README.md

 </details>

-## Instalation
+## Installation
-### Easy to pull and instal:
+### Easy to pull and install:

-To instal, pull this repo and open in terminal.
+To install, pull this repo and open in terminal.
 Run:

 ```
 git clone